fluent/fluentd-docker-image/README.md

 ## How to build your own image

-You can build a customized image based on Fluentd's `onbuild` image.
+You can build a customized image based on Fluentd's image.
 Customized image can include plugins and `fluent.conf` file.

 ### 1. Create a working directory